Moselle holiday in the holiday region of Cochem

 Good home cooking in a cozy atmosphere

-A quaint and rustic address is the restaurant "Zum Stüffje".
-A little off the main street, fresh, regional food with a very good selection of wines is offered here at a fair price-performance ratio.
-Incidentally, the old German wine bar in the cozy half-timbered walls has been around since 1642.
+The restaurant “Zum Stüffje” is a quaint and rustic address.
+A little away from the main street, fresh, regional food with a very good selection of wines is offered here at a fair price-performance ratio.
+The old German wine bar in the cute half-timbered walls has been around since 1642.

 Gray shell, red core: The red Moselle vineyard peach